 Years ago, when I was a child, my mom would take us “asparagus hunting”.
 Asparagus grew wild around here, alongside farmers’ ditches.
 I haven’t been able to find asparagus growing wild here in a long time, due to most farmers burning their ditches.
 But you might still be able to find some!

 Wild asparagus is just like cultivated asparagus, it just grows without help from humans.
-In spring, if you’re lucky, you can find asparagus shoots popping up where the soil is loose and has enough water.
+While you’re spring foraging, if you’re lucky, you can find asparagus shoots popping up where the soil is loose and has enough water.
 They look exactly like the asparagus you get in the store, and are eaten the same way.
 I encourage you to go try to forage some wild asparagus!

 Purple Dead Nettle